Welcome to Living Prairie Museum

 In order to provide a safe environment for our guests and staff, all visitors must:

 - Review the symptoms of COVID-19.
-Do not enter the museum if you have any of the symptoms indicated.
+Do not attend our site if you have any of the symptoms indicated.

 - Practice physical distancing: 2 meters between yourselves, other guests, and staff.